YoussefOuirini/todolist/README.md

 # todolist
-To Do List Golang API
+A Todo List application in Golang which exposes an API.